SharePoint/sp-dev-docs/docs/schema/or-element-query.md

 ms.date: 3/9/2015
 ms.audience: Developer
 ms.topic: reference
-ms.prod: sharepoint
 ms.localizationpriority: medium
 api_name:
 - Query schema
 api_type:
 - schema
 ms.assetid: a2e4f3fc-12b5-4fe3-a1ca-9a5c118479d3
 description: In CAML, used within the Where element to group filters in a query.
 ---

 # Or element (Query)

 **Applies to:** SharePoint 2016 | SharePoint Foundation 2013 | SharePoint Online | SharePoint Server 2013

 Used within the [Where](where-element-query.md) element to group filters in a query.

 ```XML
 <Or>
 </Or>